Grid parity solar power generation has been Solar Krafte's exclusive focus from inception.

 Beyond the clean, renewable power our project will produce for the residents of Alberta, without emissions or waste, the significant property tax revenue from this project will help alleviate costs of municipal services or infrastructure.

-Other local economic benefits will include construction jobs (more than 270 jobs at the peak of construction), long-term operator positions, and significant, local investment into the hospitality and construction services sector.
+Other local economic benefits include construction jobs, long-term operator positions, and significant, local investment into the hospitality and construction services sector.